goauthentik/authentik/website/docs/security/security-hardening.md

 authentik's default Password policy complies with the [NIST SP 800-63 Digital Identity Guidelines](https://pages.nist.gov/800-63-4/sp800-63b.html#password).

-However, for further hardening, the NIST Guidelines recommend setting the length of the password to a minimum of 15 characters.
+However, for further hardening compliant to the NIST Guidelines, consider

+-   setting the length of the password to a minimum of 15 characters, and
+-   enabling the "Check haveibeenpwned.com" blocklist comparison

 For further options, see [Password policy](../customize/policies/index.md#password-policy).

 ### Expressions